keybase/book-content/01-account/00-index.md

 ### Adding devices
 Install Keybase on your other devices so that you don’t lose access to your account if you lose access to a device.

+#### To install Keybase on additional devices, you need:
+*  your Keybase username
+*  the device you signed up with (you’ll use a QR code to vouch for the new device)
+*  a name for the new device

+You can download the Keybase app for [iOS](https://apps.apple.com/us/app/keybase-crypto-for-everyone/id1044461770), [MacOS](https://keybase.io/docs/the_app/install_macos), [Android](https://play.google.com/store/apps/details?id=io.keybase.ossifrage), [Windows](https://keybase.io/docs/the_app/install_windows), or [Linux](https://keybase.io/docs/the_app/install_linux).

 #### Device names are public and can’t be changed.
 When you add a device, you’ll have to name it.
 Device names are visible to everyone on the internet and can’t be changed.
 Choose carefully.

 Like your username, devices names are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing device names has the potential to undo this.

-#### To install Keybase on additional devices, you need:
-*  your Keybase username
-*  the device you signed up with (you’ll use a QR code to vouch for the new device)
-*  a name for the new device

 ### Revoking devices
 If you lose or replace a device, you should revoke it.
 Revoking removes the device from your account.